Last updated: March 2026

 What to pack for a 7-day trip →

-Air Canada enforces 23×16×10 inches with a 10 kg (22 lb) weight limit on cabin bags.
+Air Canada's cabin bag limit is 55 × 40 × 23 cm (21.7 × 15.7 × 9.1 in), with no enforced weight limit.
 This is a stricter dimensional standard than most US carriers, and the weight limit is enforced more consistently than on US domestic flights.
 A 30L or 40L backpack can meet the dimensions, but overpacking triggers weight denial at the gate.

 Air Canada's enforcement is moderate—gates use sizers on busy routes, and weight scales appear at some major hubs.
 Exceeding the weight limit can result in gate-checking, so always pre-weigh your packed backpack before arriving.
 Aeroplan and Star Alliance elite members receive slightly more flexibility.